 Include a cover letter with your resume

-To better tell the story of your graphic design career, draft up a cover letter to complete your application.
-Here you can put words to why you’re the best fit for the job.
-How do you plan to use your design skills to add to the company’s visual strategy?
+To better tell the story of your graphic design career, draft a cover letter to complete your application.
+Here you can explain why you’re the best fit for the job.
+How will you use your design skills to add to the company’s visual strategy?
 This is your chance to speak to the employer’s needs and make a memorable connection with the hiring manager.

 Check Out Related Examples